AdemCanCertel/utils/README.md

-# utils
+# Utils
-Windows 11 terminal applications utilities that make it easier.
+Terminal utilities for Windows.